 The American Far-Right

 Growing up in America and in suburban conservative Indiana, I have had my fair share of encounters with the American Far-Right.
 As such I have dedicated much of my undergraduate research and dissertation to the issue.
-In these blogs I will follow ongoing changes to the phenomenon and publish my thoughts and findings here.
+This phenomenon is not experienced solely in the US, either, populism is gaining influence worldwide.

 Human Rights Monitor

-Human rights abuses are amongst the gravest crimes that can be committed, and yet they must be publicized.
-The Human Rights Monitor will post reports and statistics on ongoing crises involving human rights abuses, war crimes, and other breaches of international law, in an informative effort to raise awareness.
+The Human Rights Monitor column will post reports on ongoing crises involving human rights abuses, war crimes, and other breaches of international law, in an informative effort to raise awareness.

 Political Poetry